Farama-Foundation/Gymnasium/docs/content/migration-guide.md

 The ``Env.seed()`` has been removed from the Gym v26 environments in favour of ``Env.reset(seed=seed)``.
 This allows seeding to only be changed on environment reset.
 The decision to remove ``seed`` was because some environments use emulators that cannot change random number generators within an episode and must be done at the beginning of a new episode.
-We are aware of cases where controlling the random number generator is important, in these cases, if the environment uses the built in random number generator, users can set the seed manually with the attribute :attr:`np_random`.
+We are aware of cases where controlling the random number generator is important, in these cases, if the environment uses the built-in random number generator, users can set the seed manually with the attribute :attr:`np_random`.

 Gymnasium v26 changed to using ``numpy.random.Generator`` instead of a custom random number generator.
 This means that several functions such as ``randint`` were removed in favour of ``integers``.